mclegoman/perspective/goals.md

   - This will require both the config to be updated to use JSON and the config updater to update old configs to JSON.
 - **1.4.0**
   - Theme: Ambiance
+  - Ideas
+    - Ambient Particles and Sounds (disabled by default)
+    - Updated Config.
+      - Could we possibly fork Quilt's config?
+        - Need to check the Licence.
+          - If we can, it would be better placed in Luminance.
+      - Can we update our current config to the new config?
+        - We would have to check if the current config exists, before initializing the new conifg.
+        - If we require SimpleConfig to update, we could have support for converting for a couple of versions, before removing it.
+          - That way most users would still have their config values set.

 ### Textured Entity Testing: